Pre-Courant Algebroids: Introduction

 \section{Introduction}

 There has been a recent drive in the `higher categorification' of mathematics and physics.
-The categorical approach to `higher structures' is extremely powerful and gives rise, for example, to multisymplectic structures, Courant algebroids, Dirac structures and $L_{\infty}$-algebras, to name just a few.
-From a physics perspective the categorical way of thinking has proved useful in axiomatising quantum field theory and in particular the path integral approach to conformal and topological field theories.
-However, this categorical approach to `higher structures' can be difficult to work with, especially in the context of finding concrete examples and applications.
+The categorical approach to `higher structures' is extremely powerful and has given rise to multisymplectic manifolds, Courant algebroids, Dirac submanifolds and $L_{\infty}$-algebras, to name just a few mathematical structures.
+From a physics perspective, the categorical way of thinking has proved useful in axiomatising the path integral approach to conformal and topological field theories, for example.
+However, this categorical approach to `higher structures' can be difficult to work with and this is especially so in the context of finding concrete examples and applications.
 Allied to this categorical perspective is the study of supermanifolds equipped with some geometrical structure and a compatible additional grading (see for example \cite{Grabowski:2009, Grabowski:2012, Roytenberg:2002, Severa:2005,Voronov:2001}).
-In particular, \emph{ Q-manifolds} with additional gradings offer a framework that is much easier to handle than `higher categorification' -- for example Lie algebroids are very economically described in these terms following Va\u{\i}ntrob \cite{Vaintrob:1997}.
-Many Q-manifolds arise from `classical gauge systems' -- which are also known as \emph{QP}-manifolds -- understood as supermanifolds equipped with an even/odd Poisson bracket and an odd/even homological potential (Hamiltonian) $\theta$, i.e.
+In particular, \emph{Q-manifolds} (see \cite{Alexandrov:1997}) with additional gradings on their structure sheaves offers a framework that is much easier to handle than `higher categorification'.
+For example, Lie algebroids are economically described in these terms following Va\u{\i}ntrob \cite{Vaintrob:1997}.
+We remind the reader that a Q-manifold is a supermanifold $M$, equipped with a Grassmann odd vector field, typically denoted by $Q$, that `squares to zero', i.e., $ Q^2 = \half[Q,Q] =0$.
+Note that this condition is non-trivial due to the $\mathbb{Z}_2$-grading.
+The vector field $Q \in \Vect(M)$ is typically referred to as a \emph{homological vector field}.
+A \emph{classical gauge system} is a supermanifold $M$, equipped with an even/odd Poisson bracket and an odd/even \emph{homological potential} $\theta \in C^\infty(M)$.
+The further requirement is that the \emph{classical master equation}, $\{\theta,\theta \}=0$, holds.
+It is clear that the Hamiltonian vector field associated with the homological potential